adlbgr/DigitalSignalProcessingHW/README.md

-# DigitalSignalProcessingHW
+# Digital Signal Processing

-This repository contains MATLAB implementations for the **Digital Signal Processing (DSP) 4th Homework** from Istanbul Technical University, focusing on convolution analysis and FIR filter design.
+This repository contains MATLAB implementations for the **Digital Signal Processing (DSP) Homework** from Istanbul Technical University, focusing on convolution analysis and FIR filter design.

 ---